‘Stranger Things’ Star Discusses Character Death Ahead of Season 5 Release

 We’ve already talked about poor Bob Newby’s death in Season 2’s “The Mind Flayer,” but as we’re now ranking Stranger Things deaths, it’s only fitting we place him nearer the top, seeing as we’re measuring these tragic departures by their emotional impact.

 Bob is a nice guy.
-A nice, simple guy.
-Which makes it all the more difficult to watch as a pack of Demogogs tears into him while he’s about to escape Hawkins lab with Joyce.
+Which makes it all the more difficult to watch as a pack of Demogogs tears into him while he’s about to escape Hawkins Lab with Joyce.
 The Duffer brothers knew exactly how to hit fans in the feels with this one.

-Luckily, though, as we’ve also already discussed, Bob Newby will return in Stranger Things: The First Shadow, this time as a teen played by Christopher Buckley.
+Luckily, though, as we’ve also already said, Bob Newby returns in Stranger Things: The First Shadow, as a teen played by Christopher Buckley.

 Related: New ‘Stranger Things’ Prequel Will Be “Mega Episode,” Matt Duffer Reveals